 - In SMARTeeSTORY, the user archetypes will be determined based on the preferences recorded in the monitoring data from the occupants, which will later on be fed into the system.

-- An optimum user control interface for smart buildings involve a balace of i) the amount and type of information displayed, ii) the position of the devices, and iii) the type of device user for control (for e.g. digital or analog)
+- An optimum user control interface for smart buildings involves a balance of i) the amount and type of information displayed, ii) the position of the devices, and iii) the type of device used for control (e.g., digital or analog)